 Modification files can contain 30 entries each and are saved in the 'System' directory under \gpmaw\.
-Note that a number of 'simple modifications' can be accessed through the pop-up menu and in the modification window irrespectively of what modification file has been selected.

 N- and C-terminal modification

 The N- and C-terminal modifications are similar to the entries in the modification file (above), but are restricted to modifications of the respective terminals.
 The state of the terminals can be set when editing the sequence (Chapter 4.1), but you can also set the state of the newly generated peptide terminals when you digest a protein.